Over the years here, I have definitely come across and read about the Screen Stars t-shirts of yesteryear.

 - Canvas 3402 55/45 distressed tee ($15 per) – search google

-- Retro Fit from RibbedTee ($13.95 per)
+- Retro Fit from RibbedTee ($18 per).
+Available at ribbedtee.com

 - Hanes makes a 50/50 ComfortBlend undershirt, and it’s nice, but it’s not super lightweight

-Based on my last email exchange with him, I know he picked up some Retro’s, but not sure if he made it over to Urban Outfitters to grab some BDGs.
-Hopefully we’ll find out.
+Based on my last email exchange with Jeremy, I know he picked up some Retro’s, but not sure if he made it over to Urban Outfitters to grab some BDGs.